raspbian-packages/python3.5/Doc/library/urllib.parse.rst

    percent-encoded sequences into Unicode characters, as accepted by the :meth:`bytes.decode` method.

+   The optional argument *separator* is the symbol to use for separating the query arguments.
+It defaults to ``&``.

    Use the :func:`urllib.parse.urlencode` function (with the ``doseq`` parameter set to ``True``) to convert such dictionaries into query strings.